 Is a king bed worth it for two adults?

-Yes when crowding is a repeated problem, not just an occasional annoyance.
+Yes, when crowding is a repeated problem rather than an occasional annoyance.

 Do queen and king beds have the same length?